STANDING ORDERS OF THE DOWNHILL ONLY CLUB

 5. Constitution and Proceedings of Sub-committees

-Each sub-committee shall comprise up to eight members selected from among the Membership.
-At least one of those members shall be a member of the Committee, the remainder being nominated or ex-officio members.
+Each sub-committee shall comprise up to eight Members.
+At least one of those Members shall be a member of the Committee, the remainder being nominated or ex-officio members.

 The President of the Club is an ex-officio and supernumerary member of each sub-committee and may appoint one of the Vice Presidents to attend meetings in his/her place.

 The chairman of a sub-committee shall be appointed by its members, with the right to appoint a vice-chairman from those members should the need arise.